 Absolutely.
 There is no requirement to have tried any kind of double weave before taking this course.

-The main focus will be on working with double weave blocks and that will occupy much of the six weeks’ running time of the live course.
+The main focus will be on working with double weave blocks and that will occupy most of the six weeks’ running time of the live course.

 We will look in detail at designing a threading for two layers and two blocks of plain weave, and will explore many different variations which we can weave on the same threading.
 Among others, these will include colour-and-weave effects, weft interchange, mixing double weave with twill, and adding pickup to enhance your block design.

 There will also be materials to encourage you to take your double weave explorations further, including working with twill and huck.

 The basic principle of weaving double width is covered, but it is not a focus of the course.
 My interests lie chiefly in the pattern potential of two layers of cloth which are interchanged on the loom, and the content of the course reflects that.